speaud/vanilla-node-http-server/README.md

 # Vanilla Node (raw) HTTP Server - without dependencies

 ### About
-Using only the [Node.js](nodejs.org/) Standard Library and the built-in JavaScript language features without any dependencies (i.e., no `node_modules`).
+This is a HTTP server with some modern API functionality.
+Written using only the [Node.js](nodejs.org/) Standard Library and the built-in JavaScript language features without any dependencies (i.e., no `node_modules`).

+### Future Plans
+Add a web socket example

 ### Requirements
 * Docker (see below for specs)